Why centralized financial data improves multi-entity accounting

 - Single database across all entities (not separate company files)

-- Automated intercompany and real-time consolidations
+- Automated intercompany transactions and real-time consolidations

 - Dimensional reporting with a shared chart of accounts